tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Supported enterprise-grade encryption functions.
 To apply for this feature, [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 #### Bug fixes
-- Fixed the issue where replication was interrupted when binlog cache file ran out of space.
+- Fixed the error where replication was interrupted when binlog cache file ran out of space.
 - Fixed the hard error when `fsync` returned `EIO` and retries were made repeatedly.
-- Fixed the issue where replication was interrupted and could not be recovered due to GTID holes.
+- Fixed the error where replication was interrupted and could not be recovered due to GTID holes.

 ### 20180918
 #### New features
 - Supported automatic killing of idle transactions to reduce resource conflicts.
 To apply for this feature, [submit a ticket](https://console.cloud.tencent.com/workorder/category).
-- Supported automatically changing the storage engine from MEMORY to InnoDB: If the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.
+- Supported automatically changing the storage engine from MEMORY to InnoDB: if the global variable `cdb_convert_memory_to_innodb` is `ON`, the engine will be changed from MEMORY to InnoDB when a table is created or modified.
 - Supported invisible indexes.
 - Supported memory management with jemalloc, which can replace the jlibc memory management module to reduce memory usage and improve allocation efficiency.